LenaBarinova/react-redux-example/README.md

 ![](http://www.bebetterdeveloper.com/img/post_img/out.gif)

-For those, who are in a hurry to get started with Flux yuo can skip all the getting started steps and go straight [here](http://www.bebetterdeveloper.com/coding/getting-started-react-flux.html#step-4-flux).
+For those, who are in a hurry to get started with Redux you can skip all the getting started steps and go straight [here](http://www.bebetterdeveloper.com/coding/getting-started-react-redux.html#step-5-redux).

-To read full article, please follow this link.
+To read full article, please follow this [link](http://www.bebetterdeveloper.com/coding/getting-started-react-redux.html).